 Keep in mind that an over the counter oral appliance should not be used for the treatment of sleep apnea without the close supervision of a doctor.
-There is a plethora of excellent studies which highlight some of the side effects of a snoring mouthpiece.
+There are a plethora of excellent studies which highlight some of the side effects of a snoring mouthpiece.
 A few of them are here here and here.

 Which mouthpiece should I buy?

 The anti-snoring mouthpiece is one of the most highly effective stop snoring solutions available.
 With over 100 different products to choose from, deciding which one to buy can be challenging.